SuperOfficeDocs/superoffice-docs/docs/diary/howto/entity/create-recurring-appointment-entity.md

 ---
 title: How to create a recurring appointment (data layer)
 uid: create_recurring_appointment_entity
-description: How to create a recurring appointment using entities.
+description: How to create a recurring appointment using entities at the NetServer data layer.
 author: Bergfrid Skaara Dias
 so.date: 11.04.2021
 keywords: diary, calendar, appointment, API, entity, AppointmentMatrix, RecurrencePattern, RecurrenceDailyPattern